telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 bower install https://bower.telerik.com/bower-kendo-ui.git
 ```

-You can also add the package to the `bower.json` file.
+You can also add the package to the `bower.json` file, as the following example demonstrates.

 ###### Example